 Dry Sacks: Dry sacks are bags that keep your stuff dry.
 You can get them as small as 5 L and as long as 50 L (the large ones often have backpack straps).
 I like to use a 10 L clear dry sack in the canoe with me.

 Backpacks: Some people put all their personal things in small dry sacks, and then put all the dry sacks in a hiking backpack.
-I don’t personally do this, though it is an option.
-You can also get large canvas backpacks for your equipment.
-I’ve done this for canoe guiding with camps, though I now prefer to almost exclusively use barrels.
+I don’t personally do this, though some of the guides I work with swear by it.
+You can also get large canvas backpacks for the equipment that doesn’t need to stay dry (pots, pans, utensils, tarp).
+I’ve done this for canoe guiding with camps, though I now prefer to use barrels.

 Barrels: I love barrels.
 They are bear proof and water proof and the large top opening makes it easy to find things inside.
 They are primarily used for food, but I like using them for all my gear.
 I will put my things in smaller bags to keep everything organized inside.